junxit/us-congress-bills-113/bill.md

 # S. RES.
 371

-> Honoring the legacy of Jan Karski by designating April 24, 2014, as “Jan Karski Day”.
+> Honoring the legacy and accomplishments of Jan Karski on the centennial of his birth.

 ## Preamble